 Watering a mulched garden bed can be done less frequently because while the mulch allows rainwater, irrigation and dew into the soil, evaporation is slowed considerably.
 Growing plants generally need about an inch of water per week.
 The ideal way to acquire this amount of water is in one application, as this gives the water a chance to penetrate the soil to a depth that encourages deeper root growth.
 Use a rain gauge under your sprinkler to see how long it takes to make an inch.
 Mulch also prevents excessive splashing when it rains heavily.
 You can see if the garden needs watering by simply moving a bit of the mulch aside and checking the soil.

 These conditions also keep fungus, bacteria and viral diseases at bay.
-Nutrients added to the soil by the organic material in mulch is helpful here.
-A strong, well-nourished plant in a dry, well-drained soil surface with moisture retained beneath cuts back on excess damp.
+Nutrients added to the soil by the organic material in mulch are helpful here.
+A strong, well-nourished plant in a dry, well-drained soil surface with moisture retained beneath cuts back on excess dampness.

 To reduce problems and labor while you save time, water and money, mulch, mulch and more mulch!